My research concerns two main themes:

 1. Maximising the amount of renewable heat energy we can obtain from the ground for heating and cooling buildings.

-Right: Schematic of a foundation heat exchanger system, with heat transfer pipes installed in the deep foundations to enable seasonal storage of heat in the ground.
+Above right: Schematic of a foundation heat exchanger system, with heat transfer pipes installed in the deep foundations to enable seasonal storage of heat in the ground.

 This work is supported by funding from the Engineering and Physical Sciences Research Council and by the Royal Academy of Engineering.